Latin America: The land of sleeping giants

 Lawyer

-In 2016, I graduated from the Law Faculty of Charles University in Prague.
-The main area of law on which I focused both during and after my university studies is software law (and intellectual property in general).
-After graduating from the university, I briefly worked at a medium-sized law firm in Prague, but in 2018 I joined Slotegrator, where I have been working ever since and where I handle the company’s day-to-day legal matters.
+In 2016, Petr graduated from the Law Faculty of Charles University in Prague.
+The main area of law on which he focused both during and after his university studies is software law (and intellectual property in general).
+After graduating, he briefly worked at a medium-sized law firm in Prague, but in 2018 he joined Slotegrator, where he has been working ever since and where he handles the company’s day-to-day legal matters.

 • G